d-swe/484-titanic/README.md

 Principal Component Analysis (PCA) : \
 Reduce dimensionality and improve model performance for KNN model.

+Decision Tree\
+a model that divides a dataset into branches to represent a series of decision points, leading to a set of conclusions or classifications based on input variables.

 Random Forest : \
 algorithm used for its high accuracy and prevention of overfitting with minimal data preprocessing.